Get,

 How do platelets stop bleeding?

 When a blood vessel is damaged, platelets become active.
 They stick to the injured area and form a patch.
-They then release blood clot forming chemicals.
+They then release blood clot forming chemicals1.
 The result is a blood clot that stops the wound from bleeding and helps it heal.

 Understanding Normal Platelet Count